 India is an incredible destination and if you're still planning your trip, I wish you all the best in your adventures!
 Moving on with this blog post, I've included a rather lengthy travel guide to India below which should answer most of your questions and give you some useful tips about planning a trip to India.

-More Destinations In India To Consider For Your Trip
+More Places to See In India To - Extend Your Trip!

 - Ranthambore National Park

-India Itinerary Travel Guide: What to Know Before You Go
+India Travel Guide: What to Know Before You Go

 Before you embark on your epic India travel itinerary, make sure to check out some of these tips and answers to common questions to have you more prepared for your trip.